HenningUe/stock-price-predictor/readme.md

 # stock-price-predictor
-The attempt to predict future stock-prices with the help of minutes-accurate price history
+The (failed) attempt to predict future stock-prices with the help of minutes-accurate price history

 ### Description
 This projects is my attempt to get to know neuronal networks.